geneontology/go-site/metadata/gorefs/README.md

  * id: [GO_REF:0000044](https://github.com/geneontology/go-site/blob/master/metadata/gorefs/goref-0000044.md)
  * year: 2012
  * authors: UniProt-GOA
+ * ext xref: TAIR:AnalysisReference:501756971
+ * ext xref: TAIR:AnalysisReference:50175724

 Transitive assignment of GO terms based on the UniProtKB/Swiss-Prot Subcellular Location vocabulary.
 UniProtKB Subcellular Location is a controlled vocabulary used to supply subcellular location information to UniProtKB entries in the SUBCELLULAR LOCATION lines.
-Terms from this vocabulary are annotated manually to UniProtKB/Swiss-Prot entries but are automatically assigned to UniProtKB/TrEMBL entries from the underlying nucleic acid databases and/or by the UniProt automatic annotation program.<br>Further information on these two different annotation methods is available at http://www.uniprot.org/faq/45 and http://www.uniprot.org/program/automatic_annotation.<br>When a UniProtKB Subcellular Location term describes a concept that is within the scope of the Gene Ontology, it is investigated to determine whether it is appropriate to map the term to an equivalent term in GO.
-The mapping between UniProtKB Subcellular Location terms and GO terms is carried out manually.
-Definitions and hierarchies of the terms in the two resources are compared and the mapping generated will reflect the most correct correspondence.
-The translation table between GO terms and UniProtKB Subcellular Location term is maintained by the UniProt-GOA team and available at http://www.geneontology.org/external2go/spsl2go.<br>Please note that the GO term in the annotation assigned with this GO reference has been changed from that originally applied by the UniProtKB Subcellular Location2GO mapping.
-This change has been carried out by the UniProt group to ensure the GO annotation obeys the GO Consortium’s ontology structure and taxonomic constraints.
-Further information on the rules used by UniProt to transform specific incorrect IEA annotations is available at http://www.ebi.ac.uk/QuickGO/AnnotationPostProcessing.html.
+Terms from this vocabulary are annotated manually to UniProtKB/Swiss-Prot entries but are automatically assigned to UniProtKB/TrEMBL entries from the underlying nucleic acid databases and/or by the UniProt automatic annotation program.
+Further information on these two different annotation methods is available https://www.uniprot.org/help/keywords.
+When a UniProtKB Subcellular Location term describes a concept that is within the scope of the Gene Ontology, a mapping is manually made to the corresponding GO term.
+The translation table between GO terms and UniProtKB Subcellular Location term is maintained by the EBI GOA team and available at http://www.geneontology.org/external2go/spsl2go.

 <a name="goref0000045"/>
 ## OBSOLETE Gene Ontology annotation based on UniProtKB/TrEMBL entries keyword mapping, accompanied by conservative changes to GO terms applied by UniProt.